Quick Answer

 | Replacement requirements note | One-page note updated only after checking your passport authority and nearest embassy or consulate |

 That last item matters because the rules are not universal.
 For U.S. citizens, replacing a passport abroad requires an in-person visit to a U.S. embassy or consulate.
 For UK citizens, an emergency travel document is for urgent travel when you cannot use your passport.
 It has conditions, including travel within 6 weeks and transit through a maximum of 5 countries.
-Add only verified, current requirements to that note.
+Country-specific requirements in that note remain pending until verified against current official mission, government, or source records before use.

 Make sure you can open this file offline.
 A simple checkpoint is to put your phone in airplane mode before you leave and confirm you can still access the documents you need.
 Also remember that copies can help recovery, but Canadian government guidance is clear that they are not valid identification by themselves.